 The bottom line: determine what monthly rent works for your budget

 When determining how much you should spend on rent, consider your monthly income and expenses.
-You should spend 30% of your monthly income on rent at maximum, and should consider all the factors involved in your budget, including additional rental costs like renter’s insurance or your initial security deposit.
+It is recommended that you spend 30% of your monthly income on rent at maximum, and to consider all the factors involved in your budget, including additional rental costs like renters insurance or your initial security deposit.
 To find a rent price that works for you, figure out what you can afford and how much money you want to save.
-Once you find the right rent price, you can focus on putting more money in a savings account to meet your long-term goals.
+Once you find the right rent, you can focus on putting more money in a savings account to meet your long-term goals.